 Apple Hill Center for Chamber Music, Nelson, NH. www.applehill.org

-Apple Hill Center for Chamber Music’s annual Summer Chamber Music Workshop offers musicians of all ages and skill levels the opportunity to study and perform chamber music under the guidance of Director Lenny Matczynski, the Apple Hill String Quartet, renowned faculty, and supportive peers.
-Over the course of each ten-day session, students receive personalized coaching, perform in chamber groups, and participate in community activities.
-Unique to the workshop is the Playing for Peace initiative, a program that brings international musicians to Apple Hill.
-Come explore your love of music in a non-competitive community in beautiful southern New Hampshire.
+Each Summer Chamber Music Workshop gives participants of all ages (minimum age 13) and skill levels the opportunity to study and perform chamber music under the guidance of Director Lenny Matczynski, the Apple Hill String Quartet, and renowned faculty in an intentionally supportive environment.
+Over the course of each ten-day session, students receive personalized coaching, perform in chamber groups, and participate in camp community activities.
+This summer, come explore your love of music in a diverse, non-competitive community in beautiful, rural, southern New Hampshire.